-Increasingly Gold Coast home owners are being subjected to allegedly “free compliance audits” by plumbing inspectors from Gold Coast City Council.
-To justify their jobs in a depressed market with almost nil construction activity Gold Coast City Council plumbing inspectors are acting like desperate door to door salesmen knocking on the doors of home owners who have had hot water systems upgraded.
-There is no legislative requirement for these audits to occur and there is no requirement by the home owner to allow them to enter their home.
+Gold Coast homeowners are increasingly subjected to allegedly “free compliance audits” by Gold Coast City Council plumbing inspectors.
+To justify their jobs in a depressed market with almost nil construction activity, Gold Coast City Council plumbing inspectors act like desperate door-to-door salesmen knocking on the doors of homeowners who have upgraded hot water systems.
+There is no legislative requirement for these audits to occur, and the homeowner does not need to allow them to enter their home.

-To fill in time and justify their jobs Gold Coast City Council plumbing inspectors are undertaking “audits” that are not requested and are unannounced.
+To fill in time and justify their jobs, Gold Coast City Council plumbing inspectors are undertaking “audits” that are not requested and are unannounced.
 The plumbing inspectors are knocking on the door and stating they are there to inspect the hot water service.
-Legally they are able to assess the work if invited to do so by you.
-No Gold Coast plumber is asking them to assess the work as none of us see any value in doing so.
-Neither Gold Coast City Council or its plumbing inspectors take any risk or responsibility, so their inspection is of no real value except to justify their own jobs.
+Legally they can assess the work if invited to do so by you.
+No Gold Coast plumber is asking them to evaluate the work, as none of us sees any value in doing so.
+Neither Gold Coast City Council nor its plumbing inspectors take any risk or responsibility, so their inspection is of no real value except to justify their jobs.

 The individual plumbing inspectors are not to blame for these events but are forced to do so as they work in an appalling atmosphere at Gold Coast City Council.
 It has been common knowledge within the plumbing industry for many years that the Gold Coast City Council plumbing inspectors are a deeply troubled organisation with bullying, abuse of power, nepotism, cronyism and double standards a daily occurrence.

-A number of clients of Whywait Plumbing that have received these unexpected visits have been shocked when we have phoned to say their hot water service we installed 6 months ago has had a defect notice issued.
-In every instant as long as Whywait Plumbing receive the defect notice we undertake the “repairs” which invariably are that the tempering valve that is legally required to deliver hot water at 50 degrees is over temperature.
-To date every home we have returned to is between 1-3 degrees over temperature.
-To see more information on the requirements of tempering valves click here.
+Several clients of Whywait Plumbing that have received these unexpected visits were shocked when we phoned to say their hot water service we installed six months ago has had a defect notice issued.
+In every instant, as long as Whywait Plumbing receives the defect notice, we undertake the “repairs”, which invariably are that the tempering valve legally required to deliver hot water at 50 degrees is over temperature.
+To date, every home we have returned to is between 1-3 degrees over temperature.
+To see more information on the requirements of tempering valves and your obligations, click here.

-Our recommendation if you get an unexpected knock on the door from a Gold Coast City Council plumbing inspector is that you decline to allow them entry to the your home.
-Declining entry has no repercussions for you as they walk away and the file is closed.
+If you get an unexpected knock on the door from a Gold Coast City Council plumbing inspector, we recommend you decline to allow them entry to your home.
+However, declining access does not affect you as they walk away, and the file is closed.

-However if you have had a defect notice issued then we recommend that you allow a re-audit at a time that is suitable for you to ensure no defects are registered against your property.
-If you desire we will attend at no cost, to give you reassurance and to ensure that due process is complied with.
+However, suppose you have had a defect notice issued.
+In that case, we recommend allowing a re-audit at a time that is suitable for you to ensure no defects are registered against your property.
+If you desire, we will attend at no cost to reassure you and ensure that due process is complied with.